feralsyntax/logongo-front/README.md

 - If you face any dependency issues during installation, run:
    - ```npm install --legacy-peer-deps```

-**2. Start the development server localhost:4200**
+**2. Start the development server**
 - The application is now ready and should run on your local machine with the following command:
    - ```npm start```

-- Then, open your browser on:
+- Open your browser on:
    - `http://localhost:4200/`

-- If you have angular-cli installed globally, you can run the following command:
+- (Alternatively...)
+If you have Angular CLI installed globally, you can run the following command:
    - ```ng serve --o```

 **3. (Optional) Install Angular CLI**